flutter/flutter/CONTRIBUTING.md

    to ask questions.

 2. [Values](https://github.com/flutter/flutter/wiki/Values),
-   which elucidates what we care most about.
+   which mentions what we care most about.

 3. [Setting up your engine development environment](https://github.com/flutter/flutter/wiki/Setting-up-the-Engine-development-environment), which describes the steps you need to configure your computer to